OSE Class 220

+Furthermore they have a nearly identical electric variant, the FS Class E405.

 Route

 220 022 in Pithio in 2007, hauling a freight train along with a Turkish locomotive.

 Class 220 serves long-distance express trains on the Piraeus-Thessaloniki line, in the section from Athens to Paleofarsalos, on trains 50, 51, 55, 56, 58, 59, 60 and 61, and in the section from Tithorea to Paleofarsalos, on trains 52 and 53, and in the Paleoparsalos-Kalampaka line.

 List

 The following table summarizes the class: